 Who to contact:

-Upon witnessing or experiencing a bias incident, you have several options of who you may contact.
+Upon witnessing or experiencing a bias incident or violation of our community standards, you have several options of who you may contact.

 - The source of the bias incident